ha816/study/information-technology/build-tool/gradle.md

-#
+# Gradle

 Gradle is an open-source [build automation](https://en.wikipedia.org/wiki/Build_automation) tool that is designed to be flexible enough to build almost any type of software.

-The following is a high-level overview of some of its most important features:
+# Core

 High performance